rjmunro/sofie-core/packages/documentation/docs/user-guide/configuration/settings-view.md

 The settings views are only visible to users with the correct [access level](../features/access-levels.md)!
 :::

-Recommended read before diving into the settings: [System, \(Organization\), Studio & Show Style](../concepts-and-architecture.md#system-organization-studio-and-show-style).
+Recommended read before diving into the settings: [System, Studio & Show Style](../concepts-and-architecture.md#system-studio-and-show-style).

 ## System